Employment Visa & Iqama in Saudi Arabia

 What is this right?

-Foreign workers in Saudi Arabia need an employment visa and a residence permit (Iqama) to live and work legally:
+Foreign workers in Saudi Arabia need an employment visa and a residence permit (Iqama) — the Iqama is your single most important document in the Kingdom, required for everything from opening a bank account to renting an apartment:

 • Work visa: Your employer applies for an employment visa through the Ministry of Human Resources and Social Development (MHRSD).
-You cannot enter Saudi Arabia on a tourist visa and then switch to a work visa.
+You cannot enter Saudi Arabia on a tourist or Umrah visa and switch to a work visa from inside the country.

 • Iqama issuance: After arrival, your employer must obtain your Iqama within 90 days.
-The Iqama is your legal identity document in the Kingdom.
+The Iqama is your legal identity document — it replaces your passport for most day-to-day purposes in the Kingdom.

 • Iqama renewal: The Iqama must be renewed before it expires.
-Renewal is the employer's responsibility and can be done through Absher or the Muqeem platform.
+Renewal is processed through Absher or the Muqeem platform (the employer-facing immigration system).

 • Employer obligations: Your employer must pay the Iqama fees and government levies.
-The Labour Law prohibits charging these costs to the worker.
+The Labour Law prohibits passing these costs to the worker.

-• Carrying your Iqama: You must carry your Iqama at all times — failure to present it to authorities can result in fines.
+• Always carry it: You must carry your Iqama at all times — failure to present it to authorities results in fines, and in some cases, detention pending identity verification.

 When does it apply?